benzaev/SirBallGame/ReadMe.txt

-Run "bouncing_ball19.py" by double clicking it.
+After downloading all the files, run "bouncing_ball20.py" by double clicking it.

 Make sure you have python and pygame installed to run the game.